sgmurphy/wordpress-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 4.4.6 =
+- Various translation related changes to the button configuration admin interface.
+- Generated a new translation POT file for the plugin.
+- Fixed an error with the cancel Stripe subscription shortcode.
+- Added output escaping to the PayPal cancel subscription shortcode.

 = 4.4.5 =
 - Added a link to the corresponding member profile in the newly added transaction view/edit interface.